Ten ways to help someone with anxiety

 People with anxiety are often aware that they’re worrying too much, that they need to try and calm down, or that they are overreacting.
 But telling them this won’t help.
 They already know it and if they could do it, they would.

-8. Accept that your friend might cancel plans
+8. Accept that they might cancel plans

 9. Don’t give up on them